vatpac-technology/sops/docs/client/towerstrips.md

 In the real world, aerodrome controllers use strips to provide a visual representation of aerodrome activity, beyond what looking out the window or at a radar screen can provide.

-Within vatSys, this can be emulated using the OzStrips plugin.
+Within vatSys, this can be emulated using the [OzStrips plugin](https://maxrumsey.xyz/OzStrips/){target=new}.
 Strip state is shared between controllers operating at the same aerodrome.

 ## Setup
 The OzStrips plugin can be downloaded using the [vatSys Plugin Manager](https://github.com/badvectors/PluginManager){target=new}.

 If the client is installed correctly, there will be an *OzStrips* option in the Window dropdown menu.